olros/Stun-server/README.md

 - Node.js
   - Node.js is required to run the React demoapplication.
 - Firebase
-  - Firebase Firestore is used as a database to ease the client exhange of LocalDescription which is needed to communicate with WebRTC.
+  - Firebase Firestore is used as a database to ease the client exchange of LocalDescription which is needed to communicate with WebRTC.
 Firestore is a simple NoSQL database with a simple SDK which is really quick to setup and get started.
 - Typescript
   - Typescript is used instead of Javascript to get typings which is really useful especially when creating large web-applications.
 Even though this application isn't that large, it's helpful to avoid errors and ease development with intellisense.